sodazone/ocelloids-sdk/examples/README.md

 * follow-transfer-events: Simple demonstration of dynamic queries.
 * light-client: Demonstrates the usage of the Smoldot light client provider.
 * watch-contracts: Filters contract messages.
 Supports pipeable stdout.
+* watch-storage: Watches the storage for an account balance threshold.
 * watch-transfer-events: Watches transfers above a specified amount.
 Supports pipeable stdout.

 For example, to run the `filter-fee-events` application, use the following command: